 A handmade touch can work beautifully, such as one made using my owl lovey crochet pattern or my brown bear lovey pattern.

-Accessories don’t need to match.
-They need to relate.
+Accessories don’t need to match, but they do need to relate.
 Texture does more work here than color.

 One wall detail, one texture element, and one practical item that fits the theme is usually enough to make the room feel complete.